George Gauthier (American football): Coach and athletic director at Ohio Wesleyan

 ready.
 After the first few minutes, a player coming off the field told me: 'They're not too tough, coach.
 We can take them.'"

 Gauthier also served as Ohio Wesleyan's athletic director for 34 years from 1921 to 1955.
-He also served as the men's track & field coach from 1922–1955 and as cross country coach from 1955–1958.
+He also served as the men's track & field coach from 1922 to 1955 and as cross country coach from 1955 to 1958.
 He was nominated for the College Football Hall of Fame in 1960.
 Gauthier was one of the initial inductees into the Ohio Wesleyan Athletic Hall of Fame in 1961.
 He was also a charter inductee into the Ohio Association of Track and Cross Country Coaches Hall Of Fame in 1969.
 He was also inducted into the Helms Foundation Hall of Fame for his contributions to collegiate athletics.